Evepp/evepp/README.md

 I do projects for fun or cause I am curious about.
 So, probably you can pick my curiosity with another project.
 Few projects but I like them.
+Oh, btw, if you look for making anything in optimizing a system.
+I am your girl !

 📫 How to reach me:
 ✉️ evelyn.pomasqui@gmail.com